Condom, Gers: Population

-Sites of interest
+Tourism

 Condom is the site of two castles, the Château de Mothes and the Château de Pouypardin, both started in the 13th century.
 In total, 19 sites in Condom are listed as monuments historiques by the French Ministry of Culture, including the cathedral, churches and houses.

 Condom is known for the production of Armagnac, an international music festival of "bandas", an international chess tournament and an international chess marathon.
 It is also known for its tourism with farm campings and boating on waterways.
 It is also home to a museum about Armagnac.

 A statue of The Three Musketeers and d'Artagnan stands beside the cathedral and was created in 2010 by Zurab Tsereteli.